Read time 5 minutes

 Note: The above-mentioned steps are very tricky and could result in data loss.
 It is recommended that users should perform them in a test environment at their own risk.

-The executed steps will repair the damaged MDF file and you will be able to work with it.
-However, in case these steps do not work, you need to take the help of MDF recovery and repair software.
-SQL Recovery is well designed and easy-to-use SQL Server data recovery tool.
-The software recovers database objects like: tables, triggers, rules, functions, deleted records etc. from damaged MDF files created in any SQL Server version.
-One can recovered data to a live SQL Server or bath file after previewing it.
+Following these steps will successfully repair the damaged MDF file, allowing you to resume your work.
+If these steps prove ineffective, resort to MDF recovery and repair software for further assistance.
+Kernel for SQL Database Recovery is a user-friendly and expertly crafted SQL Server data recovery tool.
+It efficiently restores database elements such as tables, triggers, rules, functions, and deleted records from corrupted MDF files generated in any SQL Server version.
+After previewing the recovered data, you can choose to save it to a live SQL Server or export it to a batch file with ease.

 Let us know the working of the software through these steps: